francjpd/book-wander/README.md

 1. The travels should have some basic informations like:

-   - name of the travel,
+   - Name of the travel,
-   - dates of departure and return,
+   - Departure date
+   - Return date,
    - A picture
    - Description of the tour,
-   - Price for a single person and an average user rating.
+   - Price for a single person
+   - verage user rating.

 2. Travels should be listed in a dedicated page with a table and some basic filters.